CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/System-Req/system-requirements-parallel-cluster.md

 The C5n instances incorporate the fourth generation of our custom Nitro hardware, allowing the high-end instances to provide up to 100 Gbps of network throughput, along with a higher ceiling on packets per second.
 The Elastic Network Interface (ENI) on the C5n uses up to 32 queues (in comparison to 8 on the C5 and C5d), allowing the packet processing workload to be better distributed across all available vCPUs.

-Resources specified in the YAML file for the MVP:
+Resources specified in the YAML file:

 * Ubuntu2004
 * Disable Simultaneous Multi-threading